tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 [cc_fraud.ipynb](Activities/09-Stu_Do_Credit_Card_Fraud/Solved/cc_fraud.ipynb)

-For this review, go around the class and ask students which methods they tried, both in terms of sampling strategies, as well as different algorithms.
+For this review, ask students which methods they tried, both in terms of sampling strategies, as well as different algorithms.
 Which ones worked the best?
 Which didn't work so well?
 Which results were surprising?

 After surveying the class, open the solved notebook and walk through our solution.
 Stress that this is only one (most likely non-optimal) way of solving the problem.